ISO 27001:2022

 • ensure that the information security for workers that are operating remotely is in place

-• that what you implement complies with local laws
+• show that what you implement complies with local laws

-• that what you implement complies with local regulations
+• demonstrate that what you implement complies with local regulations

-• that it meets the needs of the organisation
+• ensure that it meets the needs of the organisation

 This is whenever people work from a location outside of your organisations premises.
 This includes the old fashioned terms of teleworking and telecommuting as well as flexible workplace, fully remote, virtual work environment.
 They all relate, in essence, to the same thing.
 You will check local laws and regulations as not all recommendations and guidance can be applied every where.
 It is after all, general guidance.